craha001/html-challenge/README.md

    12 months
 2. How many Martian (and not Earth) days worth of data exist in the scraped dataset?
    1867 days
 3. What are the coldest and the warmest months on Mars (at the location of Curiosity)?
-To answer this question:
    Using a bar chart found in the code, the average coldest month on Mars was month 3 and the average warmest month on Mars was month 8.
 4. Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question: